MatthewJohn/terrareg/README.md

 Provides features to aid usage and discovery of modules:

  * Provide analytics about usage of modules;
- * Interactive 'Usage builder', helping users build terraform to use the terraform;
+ * Interactive 'Usage builder', helping users build terraform to use the terraform modules;
  * Hooks for git SCM applications to automatically index modules;

 ## Getting started